Detailed look at Home Office hate crime figures for 2018-19

 Hate crime is defined as “any criminal offence which is perceived by the victim or any other person to be motivated by a hostility or prejudice towards someone based on a personal characteristic”.
-This definition was agreed in 2007 by the police, Crown Prosecution Service, Prison Service (now the National Offender Management Service) and other agencies that make up the criminal justice system.
+This definition was agreed in 2007 by the police, the Crown Prosecution Service, the Prison Service (now the National Offender Management Service) and other agencies that make up the criminal justice system.

 The Home Office publishes annual figures showing the number of hate crimes recorded by the police.
 They divide hate crime into five categories:

-Race and ethnicity
+- Race and ethnicity

-Religion and belief
+- Religion and belief